w1ndwatcher/LTalk/README.md

 ## Why this project

 Most RAG demos stop at "retrieve some chunks, ask an LLM."
-This one is built the way a small production service actually needs to work: it has to run on multiple concurrent workers without losing state, degrade safely when a component fails, resist prompt injection and off-topic misuse, avoid inventing facts it doesn't have, and be observable enough to actually debug in production — not just in a notebook.
+This one is built the way a small production service actually needs to work: it has to run on multiple concurrent workers without losing state, degrade safely when a component fails, resist prompt injection and off-topic misuse, avoid inventing facts it doesn't have, and be observable enough to actually debug in production.

-Several real bugs were found and fixed during development (not simulated for this README) — see [Engineering Highlights](#engineering-highlights) for the specifics, since *how* they were found and fixed is a better signal of engineering ability than a clean success story would be.
+Several real bugs were found and fixed during development (not simulated for this README) - see [Engineering Highlights](#engineering-highlights) for the specifics, since *how* they were found and fixed is a better signal of engineering ability than a clean success story would be.

 ---